 Four Corners Loft by Worrell Yeung

-This 3,200 square-foot loft located in the DUMBO neighborhood of Brooklyn, New York, has been redesigned in 2018 by Worrell Yeung.
+Four Corners Loft is a 3,200 square-foot loft located in the DUMBO neighborhood of Brooklyn, New York, redesigned in 2018 by Worrell Yeung.

 Photography by Alan Tansey